 “So, you do know this woman, this Angel lady?”

-“I didn’t say that, Lendina.
-We may know everything about her, or we may know next to nothing about her.
-I just can’t discuss it due to attorney-client privilege.
-I realize that you’re curious about this person, but the legal profession has rules and procedures that we must follow.”
+“I didn’t say that Lendina.
+We may know everything about her or next to nothing about her.
+I can’t discuss it due to attorney-client privilege.
+I realize you’re curious about this person, but we must follow the legal profession’s rules and procedures.”

 “Would you be interested in what they’re saying about her on the street, Anne?”